 So how much paint do you need for an acrylic pour?
 In general, it takes approximately 1 ounce of paint per 25 square inches of surface area.
-In metric measurements, this would be just over 1 milliliter per square millimeter.
+In metric measurements, this would be just over 1 milliliter per ~ 4 square centimeters.
 “Surface area” should include any area that will be painted, which usually includes the sides of the object, which most people forget.

 This calculation can vary slightly depending on the size and shape of the object you are painting, the surface roughness, the consistency of the paint, and the painting materials being used.
 In this blog post, you’ll learn about how these considerations impact that amount of paint you’ll need.
 Understanding these concepts should allow you to better estimate your paint requirements in the future.

 In the mean time, u